Grave Danger: Volume 2

 The scene cuts to the autopsy room; in black and white, we see Al Robbins and "Super" Dave Phillips cheerfully dissecting Nick, who watches dispassionately.
 Robbins then gives a lecture to Judge Stokes on the cause of death.
-Nick realises he is hallucinating, and snaps out of this disturbing thought.
+Nick realizes he is hallucinating, and snaps out of this disturbing thought.
 At this point, Nick is starting to fibrillate due to all of the ant bites.
 But when he comes to, he is unaware that the CSIs are above him, digging their way to him, and puts his gun against his chin.
 Just as his finger is tightening on the trigger, Warrick clears away the dirt from the top of the coffin.
 At his urgings, Nick drops the gun.
-The team force open one corner of the coffin and use a fire extinguisher to send in short bursts of carbon dioxide, killing the ants.
+The team forces open one corner of the coffin and use a fire extinguisher to send in short bursts of carbon dioxide, killing the ants.
 However, before they can pull him out, Catherine receives a phone call from David Hodges; the GCMS found traces of Semtex on the underside of the box, attached to a pressure switch.
 Catherine shouts a warning, and the CSIs run away from the coffin, Warrick somewhat reluctantly.
 Nick panics as he sees the team leave, but Grissom dives into the hole to calm him.

 When Nick continues to scream and pound on the box lid, Grissom addresses him as "Pancho," the name that Bill Stokes uses for his son.
 Nick freezes, and Grissom explains the booby trap to him.
 He opens the box, but Nick remains lying down.
 A line is clipped to his belt and a nearby tractor is enlisted to dump 200 lb of dirt onto the coffin, to equalize the pressure.
 On Grissom's order, the team pull on the line to get Nick clear and the dirt is released—not fast enough to prevent the explosion, but enough to suppress it and save Nick.
 As the wounded CSI is bundled into an ambulance, with Catherine and Warrick at his side, Grissom tells Ecklie that he wants his guys back.
 A few days later, Nick goes to visit Kelly at Nevada State Prison.
 She is uninterested in what he has to say at the start, but he manages to get her to listen.
 He begs her "not to take it with her" when she leaves the jail.
 Kelly hangs up and leaves, but she later sits awake in her cell, mulling over his words.